radeonwu/TensorRT_TX2_20FPS/README.md

 $ gst-launch-1.0 filesrc location=/home/user/Videos/out.yuv ! videoparse width=1920 height=816 framerate=24/1 format=2 ! autovideoconvert ! autovideosink

-# Use OpenCV 3.0 rather than Gstreamer
+# Use OpenCV 3.0 rather than Gstreamer --> succeed!
 (1) A good example explanation of opencv 3.0 install on TX2, including code snippet using gstreamer pipeline to read cam input and convert format at the end,
 http://petermoran.org/csi-cameras-on-tx2/#video-capture-from-gstreamer-pipeline-in-opencv
 and this one on opencv 3 install on TX2,